epfml/getting-started/README.md

 The `runai submit` command already suffices to run jobs.
 Remember that you can switch between the two contexts of the IC cluster and RCP cluster (e.g. if you need a 80GB A100 GPU, use the RCP cluster) with the command `runai config cluster <cluster-name>` as shown above.

-**Start a simple notebook.** However, we provide a few scripts in this repository to make your life easier to get started.
+**Start a notebook server.** However, we provide a few scripts in this repository to make your life easier to get started.

 1. Clone this repository and create a `user.yaml` file in the root folder of the repo using the template in `templates/user_template.yaml` but <ins>**do not modify the template**</ins>.

 2. Fill in `user.yaml` your username, userID and groupID in `user.yaml`.
 You can find this information in your profile on people.epfl.ch (e.g. https://people.epfl.ch/alexander.hagele) under “Administrative data”.
 There's also a field for wandb API key to fill out.

-3. Create a pod with 1 GPU which expires in 7 days and uses the image stored at [link](https://ic-registry.epfl.ch/harbor/projects/33/repositories/tml%2Ftml).
-You may need to install pyyaml with `pip install pyyaml` first.
+3. Create a pod with 1 GPU which expires in 7 days and uses the image stored at [link](https://ic-registry.epfl.ch/harbor/projects/33/repositories/tml%2Ftml) (you may need to install pyyaml with `pip install pyyaml` first).
 ```bash
 python csub.py --n sandbox -g 1 -t 7d -i ic-registry.epfl.ch/mlo/mlo:v1 --command "cd /mloscratch/homes/<your username>; pip install jupyter && jupyter notebook"
 ```